mwri/react-json-object/README.md

 [![test](https://github.com/mwri/react-json-object/actions/workflows/test.yml/badge.svg)](https://github.com/mwri/react-json-object/actions/workflows/test.yml)

+React component which renders that JSON data you kinda need to be there, but want to put zero effort into...

-Objective: Make a react component for that gnarly lump of JSON.
+1. Objective: Make a react component for that gnarly lump of JSON.
-Problem: Can't be bothered, it's not super important.
+2. Problem: Can't be bothered, it's not super important.
-But: <pre>{JSON.stringify(data, null, 4)}</pre> lowers the tone so much.
+3. But `<pre>{JSON.stringify(data, null, 4)}</pre>` lowers the tone so much.

-Solution: <Json data={data} />
+4. Solution `<Json data={data} />`!

 You cannot expect it to look amazing obviously, all it can do is recurse your data and do the best it can based on it's typing.